HardlyDifficult/Tutorials/Chapter1.md

 A sprite is an image, used in 2D games and for UI.
 They may represent an object, part of an object, or a frame of an entity's animation, etc.

 A sprite sheet is a single image file that contains multiple individual sprites.
 The sheet may use these sprites to represent different frames for an animation or to hold a collection of various object types (as is the case here).

+We will be using sprites only, and not sprite sheets, in this tutorial.
+Unity occasionally has render issues which display while using sprite sheets.

+Sprite sheets are an optimization technique games use.
+Unity has a sprite packer feature that can be used to automatically create sprite sheets.
+Once you are in the optimization phase of your project, you could look into the sprite packer to try and gain anything that might have been lost from using individual sprites instead.

 <hr></details>
 <details><summary>Can I use my own art?</summary>